twistedpeer/fear-v/README.md

 source sourceme.sh
 ```

+After loading the environment variables, the f5 script is ready to execute FEAR-V YAML files.
+In the directory demos/testsw-297 there are three demos including FEAR-V YAML files.
+The following section describes how to execute these demos.

 ### Demonstration: testsw-297
 This repository comes with three demos that share 297 pre-compiled binary test programs.
 They demo resides in the following directory:
 ```